 Experience a paid internship in the New York State Legislature while earning Cornell credit.
 Discover how to improve state policies and laws, whether your interest is health care, the environment, education or elsewhere.

 Cornell in Washington

-Live, learn, and intern in Washington D.C.
-Live and go to class in the heart of D.C. at the Cornell Wolpe Center.
-Explore the best the city has to offer.
-Secure a meaningful internship at the White House, on Capitol Hill or at scores of government and nonprofit offices and agencies.
+Live and go to class in the heart of Washington D.C. at the Cornell Wolpe Center located in Dupont Circle.
+Secure an internship at the White House, on Capitol Hill, or in government and nonprofit offices and agencies.

 Nestled between the Alps and the Mediterranean in magnificent northern Italy, the city of Turin provides an inspiring background to explore the causes and consequences of population change, the debates unfolding in Europe around these issues, and the policies intended to address them.

 Real-world work experience will help you build your skills, build your resume, and build your network.
 Plus, you will have the reward of applying your Cornell education to improve public policy even before you graduate.
 The Office of Admissions, Student Services, and Career Management will help you land a rewarding internship.

 Brooks School Honors Program

 In the Brooks School Honors Program, you will have unique research and training opportunities, while exploring a public policy topic to deepen your skills and expertise.

 Thanks to generous Brooks School supporters, Opportunity Grants provide funds so you can take advantage of unpaid internships as well as research, service, and engagement opportunities.